United States federal civil service: U.S. Civil Service Commission

 Public support in the United States for civil service reform strengthened after the 1881 assassination of President James Garfield.
 In January 1883, the United States Civil Service Commission was created by the Pendleton Civil Service Reform Act.
 The commission was created to administer the civil service of the United States federal government.
 The law required federal government employees to be selected through competitive exams and basis of merit.
-It also prevented elected officials and political appointees from firing civil servants, removing civil servants from the influences of political patronage and partisan behavior.
+What the Pendleton Act accomplished was the shift of power from the nearly absolute authority to hire and fire held by Foremen and Master Mechanics to a system of competition and merit.The use of impartial registers maintained by a board of Yard officers and the use of competitive examinations gradually removed blatant political manipulation and patronage.
+The Act also prevented elected officials and political appointees from firing civil servants, removing civil servants from the influences of political patronage and partisan behavior.
 The law did not apply to state and municipal governments.
 Effective January 1, 1978, the commission was renamed the Office of Personnel Management under the provisions of Reorganization Plan No. 2 of 1978 and the Civil Service Reform Act of 1978.

+World War I, greatly increased the number of civil service positions at the military installations and naval shipyard.
+Under the necessities of wartime women were actively recruited to fill secretarial and clerical jobs.
+Typically, female Yeoman reservists performed clerical duties such as typing, stenography, bookkeeping, accounting, inventory control, and telephone operation.
+Because of the Washington Navy Yard and other naval installations such as the Naval Gun Factory expansion in size to meet production goals running twenty four hours each day and seven days a week Secretary of Navy Josephus Daniels, approved the creation of the Yeoman F (Female).
+This new rating, allowed thousands of women to volunteer for the first time for the wartime service.
+See thumbnail panoramic photo of Naval Gun Factory Clerical Employees with large number of Yeoman (F) and other female civilian employees.
+1918 -1919.